 - Keep your bike warm and dry.
 Wipe down the drivetrain after each ride and store your bike indoors if possible.
 If you must keep it outside, don’t forget to cover it.

 - Wear sunglasses.
 Even in winter the sun still shines, maybe even more harshly than in the summer.
 UV rays reflect off of bright, white snow and into your eyes.
 Wearing sunglasses will prevent the sun’s rays from obstructing your vision.
+Learn more in our Cycling Sunglasses Buyer’s Guide: How to Choose the Right Pair for You

 - Keep your phone fully charged and accessible.
 If you get stranded you’ll want to be sure you can find help and that they’re able to locate you.